dleam/Image-Seamless-Restoration/README.md

 # Image-Seamless-Restoration

-Using the technique "Poisson Image Editing" to restore the pictures.（especially for panoramic~）
+Using the technique "Poisson Image Editing" to restore the pictures.（Especially for panorama image~）

 Simpler and faster "PS" ~